Uspizig/SI4684-DAB-Receiver-Round/README.md

 RIGHT NOW only KiCad files and even these not finished.

 # Hint:
-#define USE_HSPI_PORT ... set this to active in eTFT Lib. otherwise it won't work
+#define USE_HSPI_PORT ... set this to active in eTFT Lib user_setup.h. otherwise it won't work

 # SI4684 DAB receiver
 Advanced DAB Tuner software for Skyworks SI4684 tuner with ESP32 board and a round color LCD or AMOLED\